 Becoming a Phonics Tutor

-If you like working with children, or volunteering to help young adults, you should consider becoming a phonics tutor.
-All you need to do is follow the steps described here.
-And you will find little that is more rewarding than watching a child become a more proficient reader as you help him unlock the phonics code underlying English words.
+If you like working with children, or volunteering to help young adults, consider becoming a phonics tutor.
+All you need to do is follow the steps described below.
+You will find little that is more rewarding than watching a child become a more proficient reader as you help him unlock the phonics code underlying English words.

 Becoming an Effective Phonics Tutor

-The OnTrack Reading Advanced Code Phonics Workbook can serve as the foundation for your own tutoring practice if you follow these steps:
+The OnTrack Reading Phonics Program can serve as the foundation for your own tutoring practice if you follow these steps:

 1. Find a child who needs tutoring in reading and volunteer to work with him.
 The child should already have at least a very basic understanding of the phonics of the single letters, such as that the letter t represents the /t/ sound, for example.
 Most of them do; it's the advanced code that confuses them.
 You should schedule about two sessions per week and plan on spending about 40 to 50 hours with him in one-on-one instruction.
 Eventually, you will find that having a parent sit in on lessons will accelerate the process, but you'll probably be more comfortable working alone with the child at first.
 Start a file with obvious information on the child, such as parents, phone, address, age, grade in school, etc., plus a short description of any reading problems noted by his parents.